bmorcelli/M5Stick-Launcher/README.md

 - change rotation (StickCs)
 - Start WebUI
 - set to see all files on SD Card (see only .bins is default)
+- (new) change Partition Scheme (allows installing big apps or UiFlow, for example)

 ## tips
 * Having an SD card is good for better experience, but not really needed.
 [SDCard Hat for M5StickCs](https://www.thingiverse.com/thing:6459069)
 * You can learn more about how it works o [M5Launcher Wiki](https://github.com/bmorcelli/M5Stick-Launcher/wiki/Explaining-the-project).
 * Where/How do I find Binaries to launch -> [Obtaining binaries to launch](https://github.com/bmorcelli/M5Stick-Launcher/wiki/Obtaining-binaries-to-launch)
+* Now you can download binaries from [HERE!](https://bmorcelli.github.io/M5Stick-Launcher/m5lurner.html)

 ## How to Install
 * Use the Flasher: [M5Launcher Flasher](https://bmorcelli.github.io/M5Stick-Launcher/flash0.html).